ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ii of a fulse one.
+i of a fulse one.

 NoeLE SeNTIMENTS.—Thit is an agreeable world
 after all.
 If we would only bring ourselves to look at